vedala/kalyanv_blog/_drafts/2021-02-05-deploy-application-to-aws-using-aws-cli-part-3-level-1.md

     exit 1
 fi

-# Accept keys for the new host to avoid having the interactive
+# Accept keys for the new host to avoid the interactive
 # question when connecting using ssh for the first time.

 ssh-keyscan $ip_address >> ~/.ssh/known_hosts